 We want to understand how protists survive desiccation when ephemeral bodies of water become dry.
 One such protist, Colpoda steinii, has a complex life cycle with a motile state and at least two distinct static states.
-The motility of cells presents a challenge to observation, because cells will swim out of the field of view.
+The motility of cells presents a challenge to observation because cells will swim out of the field of view.
 We have developed microchambers to confine cells during imaging experiments.
 The confinement allows us to track and phenotype cells across distinct cellular states, over long periods of time.

 - This pub is part of the project, "Dissecting mechanisms of environmental adaptation in protists."
-Visit the project narrative for more background and context. - 3D printing files are available at the NIH 3D Print Exchange. - All associated code is available in this Github repository.
+Visit the project narrative for more background and context. - 3D printing files are available at the NIH 3D Print Exchange. - All associated code is available in this GitHub repository. - Imaging datasets associated with this pub are available in these Zenodo repos: C. steinii cyst rotation, early encystment, in a 384-well plate or microwells, and reanimation; and Tetrahymena rostrata swimming.